Sleep

 Chinese Medicine has beautiful analogies that describe normal body functioning.
 Night is Yin and Day is Yang.
-In the evening, Sleep, the ultimate Yin activity, occurs when the Shen (Spirit/Consciousness/Mind) settles and returns to the heart to allow for rest, detox, rejuvenation and restoration.
+In the dark of the evening, Sleep, the ultimate Yin activity, occurs when the Shen (Spirit/Consciousness/Mind) settles and returns to the heart to allow for rest, detox, rejuvenation and restoration.

 The sleep-wake cycle relies on the hormones Melatonin and Cortisol.
 Melatonin, the sleep hormone, is produced by the Pineal Gland in the brain.
 The Pineal Gland is strongly influenced by light entering our eyes.
-When light becomes lower in the evenings, more melatonin is produced, bringing with it the desire to sleep.
-Cortisol, sometimes referred to as a stress hormone, is produced in the adrenals.
+When light becomes lower in the evenings, more Melatonin is produced, bringing with it the desire to sleep.
+Cortisol, sometimes referred to as a ‘stress hormone’, is produced in the Adrenals.
 The natural peak of Cortisol is in the early hours of the morning, waking us up and helping us to feel refreshed.
-Stress and unstable blood sugar may cause disruption to this rhythm, causing us to wake when we are supposed to be asleep.
+Stress and unstable blood sugar may cause disruption to this rhythm, causing us to have difficulty falling asleep or wake early.

-The following are some tips to reset your Circadian Rhythm:
+The following are some tips to stabilise your natural Circadian Rhythm:

-In Chinese Medicine we would go one step further - be in bed before 10, asleep before 10:30 and allow 8 hours for sleep.
+In Chinese Medicine we would go one step further - be in bed before 10, asleep before 10:30 to allow for 8 hours of sleep.
 The hours before midnight are believed to be the most restful and restorative in Chinese Medicine.
-This aligns with the scientific findings that deep sleep is most likely to occur in the first half of the night.
+This aligns with scientific findings that deep sleep is most likely to occur in the first half of the night.

 If insomnia is preventing you from falling asleep, try waking at the same time each day, and avoiding sleep ins, even if you are feeling tired.
 Sticking to this for a couple of weeks should help to reset your rhythm.

-Your Core body temperature naturally lowers to initiate sleep, so keeping the room cool may help.
-Having a shower or bath before bed will bring the body heat to the extremities allowing the core to cool.
+Your core body temperature naturally lowers to initiate sleep, so keeping the room cool may help.
+Having a shower or bath before bed will bring body heat to the extremities allowing the core to cool.

 If your bedroom isn’t completely dark or completely quiet, a sleep mask and ear plugs may help.